AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 Read-Only Domain Controllers can be used for some specific use cases such as branch offices where you would not want to host a full Domain Controller for security reasons since they could be physically less secure.
 By default, no AD account passwords are cached on a RODC and the domain does not allow no changes originating from a RODC's AD database, SYSVOL, or DNS.

 A Read-Only Domain Controller would allow people in this branch office to still authenticate if, lets say, their VPN connection to the main office went down.
 [Though if RODCs are not deployed properly, it's possible that the RODC can create a scenario where an attacker could escalate privileges through the RODC up to and including full control of Active Directory.](https://adsecurity.org/?p=3592)

 ## NTDS

 ![](ntds.png)

+NTDS.dit is the file that contains the Active Directory Database.
+It stores all the information about the Domain of which the current Domain Controller is part of.

+{{% notice note %}}
+As an attacker going after AD this is ***THE*** file we want to get our hands on.
+This file contains every user attribute, including normally protected and hidden attributes such as the users password (hash).
+After gaining access to this file we are able to start cracking user passwords or even create magic [GoldenTicket](http://blog.gentilkiwi.com/securite/mimikatz/golden-ticket-kerberos).
+{{% /notice %}}

 ## SYSVOL

 ![](ntds.png)

+SYSVOL is a folder that exists on all domain controllers.
+It a central place to store important Active Directory files.
+Once of which are group policies, ADMX files (Extra group policies) logon/logoff and startup/shutdown scripts.
+The File Replication Service or FRS allows the replication of the SYSVOL folder among domain controllers.
+Logon scripts and policies are delivered to each domain user via SYSVOL.
+SYSVOL stores all of the security related information of the AD.